ELECTRICAL ENGINEERING (EENG)

 View Course Learning Outcomes

-- Be able to calculate the link budget of a wireless communications system
+- Calculate the link budget of a wireless communications system.

-- 3. Be able to apply statistical channel models to wireless channels
+- Apply statistical channel models to wireless channels.

-- Describe, analyze, and understand engineering tradeoffs associated with modulation, coding, multiple access, and spread spectrum techniques
+- Describe, analyze, and understand the engineering tradeoffs associated with modulation, coding, multiple access, and spread spectrum techniques.

 EENG528.
 COMPUTATIONAL ELECTROMAGNETICS.
 3.0 Semester Hrs.